 For six innings Wednesday night, Wandy Rodriguez slid his way through the Chicago Cubs lineup with ease.

-Rodriguez, who started preparing for the season a month early so he could pitch for the Dominican Republic in the World Baseball Classic, appeared to be in top form.
-He pitched 62/3 scoreless innings, walking one and striking out six.
+Rodriguez, who started preparing for the season a month early so he could pitch for the Dominican Republic in the World Baseball Classic, appeared to be in top form Wednesday night.
+He pitched 6 2/3 scoreless innings, walking one and striking out six.

-He made excellent use of his curveball, both for looking strikes and in the dirt to elicit poor swings from right-handed batters.
-He also located his fastball high and outside to force batters to chase with two strikes.
+He made excellent use of his breaking ball to elicit poor swings from right-handed batters.
+He also located his fastball high and outside to force batters to chase.

-Rodriguez had a 0.96 ERA in 91/3 innings for the Dominican Republic team that won the WBC.
+Rodriguez had a 0.96 ERA in 9 1/3 innings for the Dominican Republic, which won the WBC.

 Clint Barmes led off the bottom half of the inning with a double, and Watson, who stayed in to hit, sacrificed him to third.
 Starling Marte's grounder snuck through the drawn-in infield and scored Barmes to give the Pirates a 3-0 lead.